-Placement is largely a participant-run process.
-It tends to be very friendly and non-adversarial and some really great solutions have arisen between neighbors by collaborating during Placement.
-If a conflict does arise, please try to resolve in a respectful way between yourselves, or even enlist a neighbor to help give some perspective.
-We are happy to help mediate if you come to us, but if a resolution cannot be reached, Placement will make a decision according to the best interest of Firefly.
-Please be sure that your representative is prepared to make a final decision about your project at Placement Sunday.
+Placement Afternoon is largely a participant-run process.
+It tends to be very friendly and non-adversarial, and some really great solutions have arisen between neighbors by collaborating during Placement.
+If a conflict over a space or boundary does arise, please try to resolve in a respectful way between yourselves, or even enlist a neighbor to help give some perspective.
+If that doesn’t help, Placement Core volunteers onsite will be happy to help mediate if you come to us.
+But if a resolution cannot be reached, Placement Core will make final placement decisions according to the best interests of Firefly.

 You must sign up for the Work Weekend if you intend to be there for the full weekend.

-Placement works very closely with the Sound, Fire, LNT, Art and Work Weekend Cores, as well as other projects like Camp Leader Training.
-Contact information provided on these forms will be shared with these entities.
-Additionally, contact information may be shared with leads from other registered art and theme camps for purpose of facilitating placement activities (i.e., putting neighbors in touch with each other or helping to organize carpools to the work weekend.)
-And, while planning your project, you can reach out to these cores if you have any questions:
+Placement works closely with the Sound, Fire, LNT, Art and Work Weekend Cores, as well as other projects like Camp Leader Training.
+Contact information provided on these forms will be shared with them.
+Additionally, contact information may be shared with leads from other registered art and theme camps to help facilitate placement activities (such as putting neighboring projects in touch with each other) And, while planning your project, you can reach out to these cores if you have any questions:

-- Fire Core: Please read the Fire Policies.
+- Fire Core— email@example.com Please read the Fire Policies.
 Note that any fiery objects, other than camp stoves, must be approved by the Fire Core.
-The risk of forest fires is non-trivial in this area, please pursue fire and fuel related projects with caution.
-Your camp can bring above-ground fire bowls but cannot dig new fire pits.
-Remember that fuel is MOOP and take precautions against even small spills and splashes. fire (@) fireflyartscollective (dot) org
+There is a real risk of forest fires in this area, please pursue fire and fuel related projects with caution.
+Your camp can bring above-ground fire bowls but it cannot dig new fire pits.
+Remember that fuel is MOOP too, and take precautions against even small spills and splashes.